Globally Scalable Glacier Mapping by Deep Learning Matches Expert Delineation Accuracy: Methods

-\paragraph{Models for glacier mapping.} We extended our previous work\supercite{glavitu_2023}, where we proposed a preliminary version of GlaViTU (Figure\,\ref{fig:glavitu}), a hybrid of a convolutional network and a transformer for large-scale glacier mapping.
+\paragraph{GlaViTU.} We extended our previous work\supercite{glavitu_2023}, where we proposed a preliminary version of GlaViTU (Figure\,\ref{fig:glavitu}), a hybrid of a convolutional network and a transformer for large-scale glacier mapping.
 It incorporates simplified building blocks from SEgmentation TRansformer (SETR) with progressive upsampling (PUP) decoder\supercite{zheng_setr_2020} and U-Net\supercite{ronneberger_unet_2015} with residual connections\supercite{he_resnet_2015}.
-By sequentially placing the transformer and convolutional subnets, GlaViTU ensures that the global image context is learned initially followed by fine-grained feature extraction using the convolutional subnet.
-This design choice is motivated by the observation that purely transformer-based models may face challenges in making detailed dense predictions\supercite{strudel_segmenter_2021}.
+By sequentially placing the transformer and convolutional subnets, GlaViTU ensures that the global image context is learnt initially followed by fine-grained feature extraction using the convolutional subnet.
+This design choice is motivated by the observation that purely transformer-based models face challenges in making detailed dense predictions\supercite{strudel_segmenter_2021}.
 Combining the strengths of convolutional and transformer models, GlaViTU effectively captures both local-level and global-level features in multi-source heterogeneous remotely sensed data enabling accurate glacier inventory production and better generalisation.
-In the previous study, we compared GlaViTU with SETR-B/16\supercite{zheng_setr_2020}, ResU-Net\supercite{ronneberger_unet_2015,he_resnet_2015} and TransU-Net\supercite{chen_transunet_2021}, where it outperformed these three baseline models.
 This paper introduces a modified version of GlaViTU with an enhanced data fusion block and a more advanced training routine.
 Figure\,\ref{fig:fusion_block} shows the modified data fusion block for the case of three inputs.
 Inspired by Hu et al.\supercite{hu_squeezeandexcitation_2017}, we added one squeeze-and-excitation block in each convolutional branch to incorporate more cross-channel interactions and add feature weighting before fusing the multi-source inputs.
-We compared GlaViTU with DeepLabv3+\supercite{chen_deeplabv3plus_2018} with the ResNeSt-101 backbone\supercite{zhang_resnest_2020}.
-We refer to this model as DeepLabv3+/ResNeSt-101.
-The fusion block was attached to DeepLabv3+/ResNeSt-101 as well instead of the original ResNeSt stem to ensure a fair comparison of the models.